 The Good Governance Institute is dedicated to pushing forward best practice in governance.
 Our roots are from within the UK NHS, but GGI has been working independently since 2009.
-Our focus has developed from our early beginnings in healthcare into other sectors such as higher education, the third sector, commercial organisations, housing associations, the arts, sports and finance etc and we are increasingly building our work internationally too.
-The Institute plays a leading part in various international networks as well as promoting our work through international publications and meetings.
+Our focus has developed from our early beginnings in healthcare into other sectors such as higher education, the third sector, commercial organisations, housing associations, the arts, sports and professional bodies etc. and we are increasingly building our work internationally too.
+The Institute plays a leading part in various international networks as well as promoting our work through publications and meetings.

-The Good Governance Institute is a not-for-profit company limited by guarantee and registered in the EU (Republic of Ireland) The Institute is supported by GGI Development and Research LLP and GGI Limited, private organisations set up to work on paid contracts of work within the ethos of the Institute and to promote the work of the Institute internationally.
-GGI Development and Research LLP and GGI Limited’s commercial support to the Institute ensure that all GGI’s knowledge management publications are freely available to all, and that apart from selected events such as the annual Festival of Governance our events are free to participants.
+The Good Governance Institute is a not-for-profit company limited by guarantee and registered in the EU (Republic of Ireland) The Institute is supported by GGI Development and Research LLP and GGI Limited, a private, for profit organisation set up to work on paid contracts of work within the ethos of the Institute and to promote the work of the Institute.
+GGI Development and Research LLP and GGI Limited’s commercial support to the Institute ensure that all GGI’s knowledge management publications are freely available to all, and that apart from a few selected events, such as overseas studies tours, our events are usually free to participants.
 The Institute and GGI Development and Research LLP and GGI Limited have agreed an ethical framework and programme of support for commercial working.
 GGI Development and Research LLP and GGI Limited take the Institute’s work and name forward, applying the Institute’s governance approach in their work with clients.
-GGI Development and Research LLP and GGI Limited’s staff all have assigned roles within the Institute.

 Good Governance Institute